mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ~~~
 The `172.16.19.0/24` network was created automatically (by the NCP) to be utilize by pods in the `appspace` namespace.

 Now that we confirmed we have blocked all traffic to all pods in the namespace, let's try to access the Yelb UI again.
 As expected, we can not access the webUI because the DFW rule is not allowing any traffic to reach the pods in the cluster.
-As a side note, the app itself is not functional as the deny-all network policy we have in place is not allowing the components of the app to communicate with each other.
+As a side note, the app itself is not functional as the deny-all Network Policy we have in place is not allowing the components of the app to communicate with each other.

-So we've denied all communication by default, now we need to "poke holes" in the DFW to allow the required network connectivty to allow the app to run as expected and be accessed from without.
+So we've denied all communication by default, now we need to "poke holes" in the DFW to allow the required network connectivty the app can function as expected and be accessed from without.

 For informational purposes, refer to the architecture of the Yelb app below to understand which pods need to communicate with each other:

 ![Screen Shot 2019-07-25 at 4 44 29 PM](https://user-images.githubusercontent.com/32826912/61907462-83a28000-aefb-11e9-9ca8-667902b631a1.png)

-The `yelb-allow-netpol.yaml` file contains 5 network policies to allow pod to pod communication between all of the components as well as a policy that allows external access to the Yelb UI for external users.
+The `yelb-allow-netpol.yaml` file contains 5 Network Policies to allow pod to pod communication between all of the components as well as a policy that allows external access to the Yelb UI for external users.
+Feel free to review the .yaml file to understand more about each policy.
 Deploy the policies:
 ~~~
 $ kubectl create -f yelb-allow-netpol.yaml
 ~~~